Testing a 95 GeV Scalar at the CEPC with Machine Learning

 and depends only on the well-measured four-momentum of the muon pair.
 This observable is robust against $\tau$-decay ambiguities and provides strong discriminating power between the signal and background.

-Fig.~\ref{f2} shows the $M_{\mathrm{recoil}}$ distributions for the signal $ZS$ with $M_S = 95.5$ GeV (normalized to 0.2), the backgrounds $Z\tau\tau$ and $Zjj$ (normalized to 1), the total (signal + background), and the ratio of the total to the background.
+Fig.~\ref{f2} shows the $M_{\mathrm{recoil}}$ distributions for the signal $ZS$ with $M_S = 95.5$ GeV, the backgrounds $Z\tau\tau$ and $Zjj$, the total (signal + background), and the ratio of the total to the background.
+The number of signal events is normalized to 0.2, reflecting the assumption that the signal cross section is 20\% of the Standard Model prediction, while the background event numbers are normalized to 1.
 The signal exhibits a pronounced peak around $M_S$, while both backgrounds show broader distributions peaking near 91 GeV, consistent with the $Z$ mass.
 The total distribution is background-dominated across the mass range, as further reflected in the lower panel, where the ratio of the total to the backgrounds exhibits a localized peak near the signal mass.